NIKOLA TESLA: GENIUS OF THE GENIUSES

 9) 1 minute= 60 seconds= 6+0=6

-Look at this irony. is it quite interesting, all the fundamental ideas of nature revolve around 3, 6 and 9...
+Look at this irony. is it quite interesting, all the fundamental elements of nature revolve around 3, 6 and 9...

-In a similar way, almost 80% of the technology that we use today revolve around this man, a classic example of a genius in every sense of the word...
+In a similar way, almost 80% of the technology we use today revolves around this man — a classic example of a genius in every sense of the word.

-- Referred https://oxscience.com/ for information related to AC and DC motors.
+4. https://oxscience.com/ :information related to AC and DC motors.

 Comments